 - The arcade version's levels are shorter.

-- The home version has 3 more levels, 3 more bosses and foot soldier variations that the arcade version doesn't have.
+- The home version has three more levels, three more bosses and foot soldier variations that the arcade version doesn't have.

 Arcade Technical Specs